 If you have no experience with putting together a budget, you may not have a clear idea of how you’re supposed to go about organizing your finances in the first place.
 But let’s be clear about one thing: the goal of a budget is more detailed than simply compiling your expenses and subtracting them from your income.
 By allocating a percentage of your income to different areas of your spending, you’ll gain insights into what you’re spending your money on, but you may also have an easier time saving up for short- and long-term goals, paying off debt, putting money away for your retirement, and more.

 For these reasons, we’re going to go over how to break your spending down into budget percentages.
-We’ll review the benefits of using budget percentages, break down a popular budgeting method, and then show you ways to fit this to your unique financial situation.
+We’ll review the benefits of using budget percentages and break down a popular budgeting method, so you can get an idea of how you can fit this into your unique financial situation.